Meitinger/GameSolver/README.md

 In order to verify the setup, a game must provide a JSON `schema`, which is an object of type `JSONSchemaType` from the [ajv](https://ajv.js.org/) validator.
 You can use `getSetup` in all functions to safely retrieve the loaded setup.
-A sample setup, together with other game meta data, has to registered in the `Games` object defined in `src/setup.ts`.
+A sample setup, together with other game meta data, has to be registered with the `Games` object defined in `src/setup.ts`.

 The game has to provide the name and color of players through `getPlayers`, as well as the initial state (`getInitialState`), transitions between states (`getNextStates`) and if a player is winning in a certain state (`getWinningPlayersFromState`).
-In contrast to tradition decision games, getting stuck does not automatically count as a win for other players, so the game needs to return these wins explicitly if so desired.
+In contrast to traditional decision games, getting stuck doesn't automatically count as a win for other players, so the game needs to return these wins explicitly if so desired.